yochaigal/cairn/wip/2e/setting-seeds.md

 | **19**  |                                                                                                                      |
 | **20**  |                                                                                                                      |

-### Put it all Together
+### Put It All Together

 Ask yourself the following questions:

+- How does the region's terrain effect the people that live here?
+- What would draw people to this region?
+What keeps them here?
+- How do the people here think of outsiders?
+How do outsiders think of them?
-- What power do they have over the people who live here?
+- What power do the Factions have over the people who live here?
 - Who or what threatens their Agenda?
 - How would the Faction interact with any newcomers (i.e. an adventuring party)?
-- What sorts of people act on behalf of these Factions?
-- How does the region's terrain effect the people that live here?
-- What would draw people to this region?
-What keeps them there?

 You should now have a sufficient idea about the people and terrain of this region, and are finally ready to form these results into a coherent theme.